tsymbaliuk-ivan/library_promo/README.md

 ```
 This type of protection is applied during login and creation of a new user
 When the form is submitted, the server-side view validates the reCAPTCHA response.
-If the reCAPTCHA validation passes, the user is created.
+If the reCAPTCHA validation passes, the user can login.